freelancer-leon/devmem2/README.md

 You should have received a copy of the GNU General Public License along with this program, in the file COPYING.
 ```

+To use `/dev/mem` to view and modify regular RAM on kernel v4.9, you must fist:
+- disable `CONFIG_STRICT_DEVMEM`
+- pass the `nopat` kernel command line option for x86

+IO ports still work without those.